Unity-Labs-Development/Backend-Service-API-Demo/README.md

 Bonus point (those items are optional):

 * **language-friendly**: we choose golang for most of the backend service, Beego for the web framework, Vuejs for the frontend.
-So if you choose these language or framework to finish this code challenge , you will earn extra bonus point
+You can use any other languages or frameworks to finish this code challenge, but if you choose these languages or frameworks, you will earn extra bonus point.
 * **git-friendly**: does the code include the right comments for every commit?
 * **Production-readiness**: does the code include monitoring? logging? proper error handling?
 * **learning ability**: the ability to learn new knowledges ( programming language, framework, tools, or libraries ).
 If you don't know any about the languages , frameworks, libraries we choose, please tell us how much time you need to learn and finish parts of this project.